What is it all about?

 How would it be done?

-• We are in the process of establishing a Community Benefit Society known as The North Star Society Ltd.
+• By forming a Community Benefit Society known as The North Star Society Ltd.

 • By funding from grants, loans, donations and a community share offer.

-• With assistance from specialist bodies like Plunkett Foundation and Our Community Enterprise who have assisted or are assisting other communities to do this.
+• With help from specialist bodies like Plunkett Foundation and Our Community Enterprise who have assisted or are assisting other communities to do this.

 What stage is it at?